sefasubasi/Excel_Verileri_ile_Elektrik_Devrelerinin_Visualize_Edilmesi/README.md

 müdahale edilerek anlık ve otomatik olarak çizdirilmiştir.
 Yapılan bu çalışma gelecekte bütün elektrik sistemlerini otomatik olarak görselleştirebilecek bir programın temellerini oluşturmuştur.

-Anahtar Kelimeler — görselleştirme; elektrik sistem; Zuken E3; teknik çizim; otomasyon.
+Abstract

-Abstract—
+<p>During the design of electrical systems, the system
-During the design of electrical systems, the system is usually worked on in a written form until it is finalized and then drawn by hand in a technical drawing program.
+is usually worked on in a written form until it is finalized and then drawn by hand in a technical drawing program.
 This drawing process requires a high level of attention and time, it can